riktimmers/riktimmers.github.io/index.md

 * [(Some) Previous Work Projects](#some-work-projects)

 ## More detailed explanation of current work projects
-* Palletizers:
+* Palletizers: Created multiple palletizers, ranging from single product, single pick and place, to multi product and multi pick and place configurations.
+Multi gripper options.
-* Cobot cell for helping with seed treatment:
+* Cobot cell for helping with seed treatment: Custom build c++ API for UR10e using TCP communication and URScript.
+Implemented a cobot cell that help an operator with adding a treatment layer around seeds.
-* Cobot cell that sprays fondant on cookies:
+* Cobot cell that sprays fondant on cookies: UR20 and UR3 in c++, user interface in flutter/dart,  Created a two cobot cell for spraying fondant on cookies.
-* Cobot cell for emptying planks from cart in order to palletize them:
+* Cobot cell for emptying planks from cart in order to palletize them: Two Doosan H2070 in c++, one user interface to control both Cobots.
+A two cobot cell that empties planks from a cart and palletizes them.
+Barcode scanner and Database.
-* Delta pickers for filling boxes and putting lids on the box:
-* Cobot box assembler with AMR cart transport:
+* Delta pickers for filling boxes and putting lids on the box: C++ for camera interface, conveyor control, pushers and reading sensors, MQTT for communication with Wyzo Delta picker.
+Multi Delta pickers in one line.
+Added vision system for check that all products are present.
+Vision system for detection of tube orientation such that it can be position correct, and vision system for rotating bottle such that the label is upwards.
+* Cobot box assembler with AGV cart transport: Doosan H2070, 3 Hik LMR, programmed in C++, flutter/dart for the UI.
+Cobot cell that communicates with Warehouse Management System of the customer to retreive orders, based on orders empty boxes were folded and put on empty rack.
+The AGV transports the cart to Pick To Light positions, once operator is done the AGV moves rack to final position.
+* CNC Loader: UR20, programmed in URScript.
+Two cart setup with different profiles that need to be loaded and unloaded from a cnc machine, it also cleans leftover aluminum chips.
+Serial communication with computer for passing barcodes and reading status.

 ## Demo Project, Cleaning Table with Mobile Manipulator Platform